How to Create Actionable Alarms to Better Prioritize Care and Catch Health Deterioration

 With diseases taking different paths in different individuals, our alarms can be customized both at the population and patient level to be more targeted and precise.
-With a virus such as COVID-19 (see our example clinical pathway), where research and clinical guidance is frequently evolving, providers can tailor analytics to take into consideration the latest clinical recommendations and a patient’s individual health.
+With a virus such as COVID-19, where research and clinical guidance is frequently evolving, providers can tailor analytics to take into consideration the latest clinical recommendations and a patient’s individual health.
 No one knows a patient better than their provider, so this level of customization ensures that each patient’s monitoring captures the broadest picture of patient health possible and enables earlier identification of real risk without alarm fatigue.

 Alarms based on trends across multiple vital signs.